All Products

 Set the refresh timeout duration

-When you create a dynamic table, you can set a refresh task timeout duration that applies to all refresh tasks for that table.
-The following SQL code uses the tpch_10g public dataset as an example.
-Before you run the code, make sure you have successfully imported the tpch_10g public dataset.
+Set a table-level timeout when creating the dynamic table.
+It applies to all refresh tasks for that table.
+The following example uses the tpch_10g public dataset.
+Before running the code, import the dataset.
 For more information, see Create a task to import a public dataset.

 CREATE DYNAMIC TABLE tpch_q1_batch